pureqml/qmlcore/README.md

 Please find resulting files in .app.html5/*

 ## How does it work
 Qml compiler scans source directories for qml file and parses each one.
 Filename starting with uppercase letter considered component, lowercase instantiated.
 Project-wide options stored in ```.manifest``` file.
+Result of the compilation is single javascript file with minimum dependencies (modernizr only), ready to use in mobile and desktop environment, accompanied by sample .html launcher and flash video player.

 ## Manifest options
 Manifest is a collection of project-wide hacks we used to botch various projects.
 Some of them may or may not be useful.